MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Clear-Content.md

 parameter works only in file system drives, and will clear the content of alternative data streams on both files and directories.

-You can use the `Clear-Content` cmdlet to change the content of amy alternate data stream, such as `Zone.Identifier`.
-However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
+You can use the `Clear-Content` cmdlet to change the content of any alternate data stream, such as `Zone.Identifier`.
+However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in PowerShell 3.0.
 As of PowerShell 7.2, `Clear-Content` can clear the